Home · Property management · Renting out a new build

 Order your tax depreciation schedule.

 Why new builds are advantaged.
 Brand new homes generally get bigger depreciation deductions than second-hand investment properties.
-Federal legislation changes in 2017 mean second-hand investment properties can't claim plant and equipment depreciation in most cases, but new builds usually still can.
+Federal legislation changes in 2017 mean second-hand investment properties cannot claim plant and equipment depreciation in most cases, but new builds usually still can.
 Actual deductions depend on the specific property, what it cost, and your personal tax position.

 Ready when you are